-If you plan to take the MCAT exam in 2013 or 2014, please note that the Writing Sample section will no longer be part of the exam.
+If you plan to take the MCAT exam in 2014, please note that the Writing Sample section will no longer be part of the exam.
 In its place, a voluntary, unscored trial section will be added to the MCAT exam starting in January 2013.
 These unscored questions within the trial section will test content added to the MCAT in 2015, including psychology, sociology, and biochemistry.
 The trial section will consist of 32 questions and will be administered in a 45-minute time period after all three operational sections (Physical Sciences, Verbal Reasoning, and Biological Sciences) have been administered.
-Including the trial section, the 2013 and 2014 total testing time will not change.
+Including the trial section, the 2014 total testing time will not change.

 Examinees who volunteer to participate in the trial section, and put forth a good faith effort, will be compensated.
 The trial section will be administered under standard conditions for all examinees who volunteer to participate and scores will not be reported for this section.
 Please note that admissions officers will continue to receive Writing Sample scores from exams taken in 2012 and prior.

 Resources for Current Version of the MCAT:

 Periodic updates to the MCAT exam are important to ensure it keeps pace with medical school requirements and provides admissions committees with pertinent information about candidates' readiness for the medical school curriculum.
 As such, a revised MCAT will be launched in the spring of 2015.
 The new MCAT will be enriched by giving attention to the concepts tomorrow’s doctors will need.
 Here are some of the most significant changes:

 - Natural sciences sections of MCAT2015 reflect recent changes in medical education.

 - Addition of the social and behavioral sciences section, Psychological, Social and Biological Foundations of Behavior, recognizes the importance of socio-cultural and behavioral determinants of health and health outcomes.